-- Steering must be unlocked. - Remember that power brake and power steering assists will not be available when engine is inoperative.
-Pedal pressure required is 3 4 times above normal and greater steering effort must be employed. - Towing cars equipped with automatic transmission: - -- Gear selector in position N. Check transmission oil level (see section titled "Transmission oil"). - -- Maximum speed: 20 mph (30 km/h). - -- Maximum distance with rear wheels on ground: 20 miles (30 km).
+- Steering must be unlocked. - Remember that power brake and power steering assist will not be available when engine is inoperative.
+Pedal pressure required is 3-4 times above normal and greater steering effort must be exerted. - Towing cars equipped with automatic transmission: - Gear selector in position N. Check transmission oil level (see section titled "Transmission oil") - Maximum speed: 20mph (30km/h) - Maximum distance with rear wheels on ground: 20 miles (30 km). - If the car's batter is dead, it is not possible to move the gear lever out of position P simply by pressing the brake pedal.
+The gear lever has to be released manually by moving to the left the lever under the cover panel.
+See page 107.